Wastewater monitoring dashboard: About the dashboard

 By monitoring wastewater we can:

-Wastewater monitoring can provide an early warning of respiratory viruses in a community or high-risk setting.
+Wastewater monitoring can provide an early warning of viruses in a community or high-risk setting.
 This supports an early public health response, which may include reminding the public about personal protective measures.

 For more information, please refer to: